What’s the difference between marriages and civil partnerships?

 We’ve listed some of the top differences below and we have also got a blog which discusses the key differences between divorce and dissolution which you can read here.

-Here are some key difference between marriage and entering into a civil partnership:
+Here are some key differences between marriage and entering into a civil partnership:

 Same-sex couples and heterosexual couples can get married